pmc-community/figma/doc-contents/00-intro.md

 permalink: /intro/
 has_children: true

-# set thsi if another ordering is needed for child pages, otherwise will be based on title
+# set this if another ordering is needed for child pages, otherwise will be based on title
 # nav_order: 2

 # do not auto generate a ToC for child pages